TheRedBrain/item-melding/README.md

 Items can optionally define an item tag, which determines what items can be merged into them.

-The mod provides a simple workbench that opens the default 'Item Merging Screen'.
+The mod provides a simple block (found in the 'Operator Items' tab in the creative menu) that opens the default 'Item Merging Screen'.
 This screen allows merging of two items and also splitting merged items.

 The default version of the screen that can merge only 2 items together.
 It allows to merge items into every item with the MergedItemsComponent, however.